Move

 1. Set yourself realistic goals

-If you’re really struggling to find motivation for working out, it might not be the right time to set yourself a huge challenge.
-Maybe you could try and get out for a walk every day or go for a run twice a week.
+These might include getting out for a walk every day or going for a run twice a week.
 If you don’t like being outside when it’s dark, why not try home workouts?
-You’re more likely to stick to a plan that feels achievable.
+You’re more likely to stick to a plan that feels achievable, and enjoyable.

 2. Celebrate the small wins

 Breaking down your main goal into smaller steps is also a good way to get motivated.
 Maybe you would like to run 5K eventually, but your first goal could be to run 2K without stopping.
-Reflecting on your achievements along the way will help to keep your spirits up.

 3. Stop comparing yourself to other people